apache/maven-site/content/markdown/maven-di.md

 ```

-If you want to mock your injected commponent, you have to write a method that create the mock for this component.
+If you want to mock your injected component, you have to write a method that creates the mock for this component.
 This method has to be annotated with `@Singleton`, `@Provides` and `@Priority(10)`, so that the DI framework selected it before the real component.